dbaty/soho/docs/_build/html/_sources/tutorial-4-i18n.txt

 Again, the ``SITE_ROOT`` environment variable is not used by Soho but will be useful to keep track of directory changes below.

-The web site will have two section, one for each language:
+The web site will have two sections, one for each language:

 .. code-block:: bash